Introduction to midPoint Query Language

 )

-If you need to query referenced objects of specified type you must use targetType keyword.
-You can see it in example above.
+If you need to query referenced objects of a specified type you must use the targetType keyword.
+See the example above.

 Dereferencing

-Dereferencing allows to write filter condition which is executed on referenced object.
-Dereferencing is done using @ special character in item path after reference, item path assignment/targetRef/@ points to object referenced by targetRef instead of targetRef itself.
-This allows you to continue path with properties of referenced objects such as assignment/targetRef/@/name - which means name of assigned object.
+With dereferencing, you can write filter conditions which are executed on referenced objects.
+Dereferencing is done using the @ special character in the item path after the reference.
+For example, the assignment/targetRef/@ item path points to an object referenced by targetRef instead of targetRef itself.
+This enables you to enhance paths with properties of referenced objects, such as assignment/targetRef/@/name which means the name of the assigned object.

-For example, this enables us to search for users with assigned role by role name instead of oid. (but it is executed a bit slower, since we need to dereference objects). assignment/targetRef/@/name = "Superuser" - matches any user who is directly assigned role of superuser.
+For example, dereferencing enables you to search for users with a specific assigned role by the role name instead of its OID, even if the execution time will be slightly longer since we need to dereference objects. assignment/targetRef/@/name = "Superuser" matches any user who is directly assigned the superuser role.

-To match also users, who are indirectly assigned role, you should use roleMembershipRef instead of assignment/targetRef.
+• To also match users who are assigned a role indirectly, you should use roleMembershipRef instead of assignment/targetRef.

-If you need to match referenced object on multiple properties you should use matches filter.
+• If you need to match a referenced object on multiple properties, you should use the Matches filter.

-This feature is currently supported in midPoint native repository only
+This feature is currently supported only in the midPoint native repository.
+It is not supported in authorizations, in-memory and in resource searches.

-In order to match on target you can use dereferencing and matching: @ matches (…).
+In order to match a target, you can use dereferencing and matching: @ matches (…).

-Find all users, which are managers for roles with Business Role archetype
+Find all users who are managers for roles with the Business Role archetype

 assignment/targetRef matches ( (1)